 “Everybody is a Genius.
 But If You Judge a Fish by Its Ability to Climb a Tree, It Will Live Its Whole Life Believing that It is Stupid” – Albert Einstein

-How many of you heard these sayings before?
+How many of these sayings sound familiar?

 - You should work hard to overcome your weaknesses – Wrong!